Belgian Model Savannah Prez Bares Athletic Body In Black Bodysuit To Show Off Transformation

 Savannah Prez wowed her 909,000 Instagram followers on Sunday, January 10, when she treated them to a before-and-after post.
-The Belgian model and online trainer took to the app to share a couple of photos that illustrated how much her body has transformed over the past five to six years since embarking on her fitness journey.
+The Belgian model and online trainer took to the app to share a couple of photos that illustrated how much her body has transformed since embarking on her fitness journey.

 The main photo, or the "after" shot, featured Prez rocking a black bodysuit featuring high-cut legs that showed off her muscular quads and tight booty.
 She paired it with a matching leather jacket and high-heeled shoes.
 Prez exuded confidence as she glanced at the camera with fierce eyes and lips parted.